Sign In / Sign Out

 1. Promote good will, cooperation, and dialogue among all the religious groups represented in the student body of the university without any compromise of the beliefs of the particular faiths represented.

-2. Help build and foster an atmosphere on campus conducive to religious life and scholarly pursuits.
+2. Build and foster an atmosphere on campus conducive to religious life and scholarly pursuits.

 SEC A: Membership in the Council of Religious Advisors on each campus at ASU shall be based upon the following: